Jotadebeese/Computer_Force_Website/README.md

 Hi,

-Small project about a website ofd a store that sells electronics.
+It is a small project about a store website that sells electronics.

 I used CSS, HTML and JavaScript.